Neil Gorsuch: LGBT rights

 In 2017, in Pavan v.
 Smith, the Supreme Court "summarily overruled" the Arkansas Supreme Court's decision to deny same-sex married parents the same right to appear on the birth certificate.
 Gorsuch wrote a dissent, joined by Thomas and Alito, arguing that the Court should have fully heard the arguments of the case.

 In 2020, Gorsuch wrote the majority opinion in the combined cases of Bostock v.
 Clayton County, Altitude Express Inc. v.
 Zarda, and R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, ruling that businesses cannot discriminate in employment against LGBTQ people.
 He argued that discrimination based on sexual orientation was illegal discrimination on the basis of sex, because the employer would be discriminating "for traits or actions it would not have questioned in members of a different sex".
 The ruling was 6–3, with Gorsuch joined by Chief Justice Roberts and the Court's four Democratic appointees.
 Justices Thomas, Alito, and Kavanaugh dissented from the decision, arguing that it improperly extended the Civil Rights Act to include sexual orientation and gender identity.

 In October 2020, Gorsuch agreed with the justices in an "apparently unanimous" decision to deny an appeal from Kim Davis, a county clerk who refused to issue marriage licenses to same-sex couples.
 In June 2021, he joined the justices in the unanimous Fulton v.
 City of Philadelphia decision, ruling in favor of a Catholic adoption agency that had been denied a contract by the City of Philadelphia due to the agency's refusal to adopt to same-sex couples.
 Gorsuch and Thomas joined Alito's concurrence, which argued for reconsidering, possibly overturning, Employment Division v.
 Smith, "an important precedent limiting First Amendment protections for religious practices."
 Also in 2021, Gorsuch was one of three justices, with Thomas and Alito, who voted to hear an appeal from a Washington State florist who had refused service to a same-sex couple based on her religious beliefs against same-sex marriage.
 In November 2021, Gorsuch dissented from the Court's 6–3 decision to reject an appeal from Mercy San Juan Medical Center, a hospital affiliated with the Roman Catholic Church, which had sought to deny a hysterectomy to a transgender patient on religious grounds.
 The decision to reject the appeal left in place a lower court ruling in the patient's favor; Thomas and Alito also dissented.
+In November 2023, Gorsuch voted with the 6–3 majority to decline to hear a case against Washington State's ban on conversion therapy for minors, allowing the law to stand; Kavanaugh, Thomas, and Alito dissented.